holozeros/minimal-linux-desktop/Building chroot environment.md

 /mnt/lfs/run
 ```

-If left mounted kernel's virtual file systems on these deirectories, the storage and hardware of the host PC will be damaged.
+If left mounted kernel's virtual file systems on these directories, the storage and hardware of the host PC will be damaged.
 If you cannot unmount these, interrupt further operations and reboot the host immediately.

 If return the host and /mnt/lfs/dev,/mnt/lfs/sys/,/mnt/lfs/proc/,/mnt/lfs/run had been succsesed unmount,